uempfel/nsxtea/README.md

 ![nsxtea logo](https://user-images.githubusercontent.com/28337775/106465522-593f6480-649a-11eb-9262-bf94e3add74a.png)

-Nsxtea is a small CLI to interact with the VMware NSX-T Policy Search API.
+Nsxtea is a small CLI to interact with the VMware NSX-T Search API.
 Sip a cup of tea while others search in the GUI!

 ## Installation
 Assuming you have already [installed go](https://golang.org/doc/install):